jkairinou/Currency-Exchange/README.md

-# Exchange Rates Application
+# Currency Exchange Application

 ## Overview

-The Exchange Rates Application is a Java-based program designed to retrieve historical exchange rates for various currency pairs.
+The Exchange Rates Application is a Java-based program.
 The application reads exchange rate data from a CSV file and allows users to query rates based on specified base currency, target currency, and date.
 Additionally, the application includes unit tests to ensure its functionality is robust and accurate.

 ## Features